 Housing costs in Redwood Valley are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Because occupations involving physical labor dominate the local economy, Redwood Valley is generally considered to be a blue-collar town.
-37.25% of the Redwood Valley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Redwood Valley is a blue-collar town, with 37.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Redwood Valley is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Redwood Valley who work in maintenance occupations (13.29%), office and administrative support (10.42%), and food service (10.30%).

 In terms of college education, the citizens of Redwood Valley rank slightly lower than the national average.
 14.22% of adults 25 and older in Redwood Valley have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.